Coronavirus curbs in India disrupt supply chains, stoke economy worries

 "Drivers are hesitant (to travel) ...
 Truck rentals are through the roof in some states.
 It is likely to affect supply to those factories which are functioning," said Gupta.

-Manufacturing and mining operations in states such as Odisha and Chhattisgarh have also been affected due to transport issues.
+Manufacturing and mining operations in states such as Odisha and Chattishgarh have also been affected due to transport issues.

 "In Chhattisgarh, iron ore, cement and aluminium industries have cut down production and are operating at minimum level," said Anil Kumar Tuteja, a senior state government official.